truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 - [Access Campaign Studio](#access-campaign-studio)
 - [Navigate Campaign Studio](#navigate-campaign-studio)

+!!! example "Want to participate?"

+    <a href="https://learn.classy.org/campaign-studio-early-access-sign-up.html">Sign up</a> to gain access to Campaign Studio.

 ## Access Campaign Studio

 To access Classy’s Campaign Studio for the first time, you need to create a new campaign.